LudwigFriedmann/OpenMATERIAL/glTF_extensions/OpenMaterial_permittivity_data/README.md

 ],
 ````

-The permittivity data file (in this case `tarmac_permittivity.gltf`) provides the data to compute permittivity at the geometry:
+The complex permittivity data file (in this case `tarmac_permittivity.gltf`) provides the data to compute permittivity at the geometry:

 ````
 "extensions": {